-You can understand it with Midas Mitch, the man whose golden arm has lit up this series, but this Australia side is not the
+You can understand it with Midas Mitch, the man whose golden arm has lit up this series, but this Australia side is not the vintage of 2006-7.

 Nathan Lyon is no longer a groundsman, just as Chris Rogers is exactly the sort of short-sighted, colour-blind 36-year-old that England would love to have opening their innings.
 But in their failings Cook's men have turned them into superheroes.